clusterfudge/silica/docs/UV_AGENT_MANAGEMENT.md

 ### 3. Agent Runner Behavior
 - Starts in the project root directory
 - Uses `uv` for all package management operations
-- Stays in root directory (doesn't change to `./code`)
+- Resolves executable paths from project root
-- Code directory is available at `./code` for agents that need it
+- Changes to `./code` directory before launching agents
+- Agents run with `CWD=./code` (where user project code is located)

 ## Agent Configuration